edglxy/help-ticket/README.md

 - php artisan make:component Textarea
 - php artisan make:component file-input

+Install dependency to use the storage:link command inside docker container
+- composer require symfony/filesystem
 To link storage folder to the public folder:
 - php artisan storage:link --relative

-Install dependency to use the storage:link command inside docker container
-- composer require symfony/filesystem
+Run the following command to generate a new application key:
+- php artisan key:generate
+Finally, make sure to clear the application cache using the following command:
+- php artisan cache:clear